Henry Schein Inc at Jefferies Healthcare Conference (Virtual) Tr

 Brandon Couillard - Jefferies LLC, Research Division - Equity Analyst

 All right.
-Good afternoon.
-Thanks, everybody, for joining us.
-Welcome to the Jefferies 2020 Virtual Global Healthcare Conference.
+Good afternoon, everyone.
+Thanks for joining us.
+Welcome to the Jefferies 2021 Virtual Global Healthcare Conference.
 I'm Brandon Couillard.
 I cover the dental space here at the firm.
-Very happy to have Henry Schein with us at the conference this year.
-And joining us from the company are 2 men that need no introduction, but CEO, Stanley Bergman; as well as CFO, Steven Paladino.
+It is my great pleasure to have Henry Schein with us at the conference again this year.
+Joining us from the company, 2 gentlemen who need no introduction, but Chairman and CEO, Stanley Bergman; as well as CFO, Steven Paladino.
+For those of you in the audience, I believe there is an option.
+If you have a question, please submit it, feel free to submit it in the online portal.
+We'll do our best to work it into the conversation.

-I will turn it over initially to Steve, I think, for an initial disclosure.
-And then Stanley will make a few opening comments, and then we'll jump into Q&A. For anyone that's on the line or on the webcast that has any questions, please feel free to submit those to me or on the portal, and we'll do our best.
-Steven?
+And I'll turn it over to Steven to make some opening disclosures and a word from Stanley, then we'll jump into Q&A. Steven?

 Steven Paladino - Henry Schein, Inc. - Executive VP, CFO & Executive Director

 Okay.
 Thank you, Brandon.
-I'd like to say as we begin that certain comments made during this conversation may include forward-looking statements.
-Our actual performance may differ from those forward-looki
+I'd just like to note that certain comments made during this call may include information that is forward-looking as you know, risks, uncert

 Henry Schein Inc at Jefferies Healthcare Conference (Virtual) Transcript